General English

 Upon finishing the intermediate level of our General English (117102M) course, students will have the skills required to continue with further educational or vocational pursuits.

-Assessment will occur through a variety of methods, including projects incorporating role-plays, presentations, report, portfolios, case studies and short answer questions.
+Assessment will occur through a variety of methods, including projects incorporating role-plays, presentations, reports, portfolios, case studies and short answer questions.
 Assessment conditions will ensure a simulated workplace environment.

 Assessment tasks: